mvolkmann/blog/src/deno.md

 ## Differences from Node.js

-1. Deno uses ES Modules by default.
+1. Deno uses ES modules by default.
-   Node.js can use ES Modules, but defaults to CommonJS.
+   Node.js can use ES modules, but defaults to CommonJS.
 1. Deno uses URLs for loading remote dependencies rather than relative paths in the `node_modules` directory.
+   These can come from any URL, not just from npm.
 1. Deno uses built-in resource fetching rather than relying on npm to install packages.
-1. Deno has built-in TypeScript support with caching of compile source files.
+1. Deno has built-in TypeScript support with caching of compiled source files.
 1. Deno has built-in support for Web APIs like the Fetch API and functions from the `window` object.
 1. Deno requires file system and network access to be explicitly enabled.